Sanmayce/TriMasakari/README.md

 - Use SLASH i.e. '/' (when inverse line is active) to enter editing current line mode, the resultant string is the Needle i.e. the search pattern, use 'Right-Shift' release to start searching;
 - Use 'F3' (release) or 'Double-Right-Shift' (when inverse line is active) to start searching in Wildcard Case-Insensitive Mode, ('*' and '#' wildcards allowed) - the hit could span two lines i.e. there will be no hit misses;
 - Use 'Left-Shift' + 'Up/Down' to Rough-Scroll one line, in WRAP mode if mouse pointer is within last 17 columns then a Vertical-Scroll-Bar (unclickable, yet) appears;
+- Use 'Left-Shift' + F5/F6 to decrease/increase the Frame Delay (controls scroll speed, when 0 fastest), in ms;
+- Use 'Shift' + F3 (when inverse line is active) to search the Needle non-interactively, same as 'F3' (release) or 'Double-Right-Shift' but finds all the hits below the inverse line;
 .
 Quick mouse input:
 - Use 'Left Button Click' to underscore the line under the pointer;
+- Use Left-Control + 'Left Button Click' to draw vertical line under the pointer;
 - Use 'Right Button Click' to toggle WRAP/RAW mode, WRAP is a forced one i.e. a truncator, whereas RAW shows logical lines as physical lines, same as 'Double-Left-Shift';
 - Use 'Up/Down Wheel' to Smooth-Scroll one line, same as 'Up/Down';
+- Use 'Left-Shift' + 'Up/Down Wheel' to Rough-Scroll one line;
 - Use 'Mouse Button #3' to toggle inverse line (auto-hidden when the page is scrolled), when active then search sequence is allowed, same as 'Enter'.
 .
 Quick Notes: